primenumber/densely_packed_ternary/README.md

 ## Base243 prediv

-Convert 5 trit into 8 bit, using base convertion and division No division required when decoding.
+Convert 5 trit into 8 bit, using base convertion and division.
+No division required when decoding.

 ## DPT: densely packed ternary

 No division or table lookup required when encoding/decoding!
-Convert 5 trit into 8 bit, using lightweight logical conversion
+Convert 5 trit into 8 bit, using lightweight logical conversion.